 The annual Microsoft Ignite event is geared toward the IT professional and developer audiences.
 Ignite focuses on development tools and provides detailed technical training on new technologies and new techniques for getting things done.
 Many of the seminars and training sessions deal with Microsoft Azure and how it can be used in the digitization of any business.

 The Inspire conference is where Microsoft partners can connect and collaborate as one community.
 The interaction helps those partners gain insights into the year ahead and potentially learn new business strategies.
+Microsoft Inspire 2021 will take place July 14-15, with registration opening in June.

 Other important Microsoft events in 2021

 In addition to the four major Microsoft annual events taking place in 2021, there will be dozens of smaller, more focused events that specific IT professionals may wish to attend.
-Unlike the major events mentioned before, these smaller events may be available on demand or online at several times during the year, check the Microsoft events schedule for dates.
+Unlike the major events mentioned before, these smaller events may be available on demand or online at several times during the year.
+Check the Microsoft events schedule for dates.

 - Shape Your Future with Azure Data and Analytics